Martin Higgins Conceptual Anarchist

 Oscar: (We) lived on love and stale croissants.

-Pass on Bitter Moon and go to Jack-in-the-Box and buy yourself some real croissants, made the same way they’re made in France – by pimply, disaffected Mexican teenagers.
+Pass on Bitter Moon, go to Jack-in-the-Box, and buy yourself some authentic croissants, made the same way they’re made in France – by pimply, disaffected Mexican teenagers.

 Picture